Mark Levine (New York politician)

-Mark D. Levine (born April 30, 1969) is an American politician and educator serving as the 28th Borough President of Manhattan since 2022.
-Previously, he served as member of the New York City Council from 2014 to 2021, where he represented the 7th district covering Manhattan neighborhoods of Morningside Heights, West Harlem, Washington Heights, and part of the Upper West Side.
+Mark D. Levine (born April 30, 1969) is an American politician and educator serving as the Comptroller of New York City since 2026.
+He previously served as the 28th Borough President of Manhattan from 2022 to 2025 and as member of the New York City Council from 2014 to 2021, where he represented the 7th district covering Manhattan neighborhoods of Morningside Heights, West Harlem, Washington Heights, and part of the Upper West Side.

 Early life and education

 Born in Chicago, Illinois, Levine grew up in Columbia, Maryland.
 His early life was greatly influenced by the social activism of his parents, Marshal and Adele Levine.
 His cousin on his father's side, Asher Arian, was a prominent political scientist in Israel.
 Levine majored in physics at Haverford College and the University of Seville, Spain.
 He received a Masters in Public Policy from the John F. Kennedy School of Government at Harvard University in 1995.
 Levine speaks fluent Spanish and Hebrew.

 Career

 Levine taught bilingual math and science at Junior High School 149 in the South Bronx from 1991 to 1993.
 He was a Teach For America corps member in the program’s early years.

 In 1994 he founded Neighborhood Trust Federal Credit Union, a cooperatively-owned financial institution serving low-income families in the Washington Heights section of Northern Manhattan.
 Levine ran for the New York City Council in 2001, finishing second in a ten-way Democratic field.

 In 2007 Levine was elected Democratic District Leader in the 71st Assembly District, Part A, representing parts of Hamilton Heights/West Harlem and Washington Heights.
 He was an early supporter of Barack Obama in the 2008 presidential primary, and ran on Obama’s delegate slate that year in New York’s 15th Congressional District.
 In 2009 Levine founded the Barack Obama Democratic Club of Upper Manhattan, a progressive, reform-oriented local political club.

-In 2010 he ran for New York State Senate in the 31st District, finishing second in a four-way race with 39% of the vote.
+In 2010 he ran for the New York State Senate in the 31st District.
+He finished second behind eventual general election winner Adriano Espaillat in a four-way Democratic primary race, with 38% of the vote.